UCSBCarpentry/2022-07-12-ucsb-bash/_episodes/02-filedir.md

 ![A directory tree below the shell-lesson-data directory](../fig/filesystem-data.png)

+> .## zip Files
+>
+> When you download files, the file may be in a compressed folder or a ZIP file.
+> You can identify a compresed file with a `.zip` extension.
+> In order to access the file contents with the shell, you need up **unzip** the file first.
+{: .callout}

 Not only can we use `ls` on the current working directory, but we can use it to list the contents of a different directory.
 Let's take a look at our `Desktop` directory by running `ls -F Desktop`,